luizsmania/TheGoodTraveller/README.md

 - __The landing page image__

-  - The landing includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to.
+  - The website's landing page features a photo with text overlay to grab the visitor's attention and pique their interest in taking a tour.
-  - This section introduces the user to Love Running with an eye catching animation to grab their attention
+  - This part also recaps the website's objectives and introduces the user to The Good Traveller.

 ![Landing Page]([https://github.com/lucyrush/readme-template/blob/master/media/love_running_landing.png](https://i.imgur.com/ZxI2qnv.png))

 - __Three Reasons Section__

-  - This section will allow the user to see the benefits of joining the Love Running meetups, as well as the benefits of running overall.
-  - This user will see the value of signing up for the Love Running meetups.
-This should encourage the user to consider running as their form of exercise.
+  - The user will be able to view the advantages of booking a tour with our company in this area, along with a brief explanation of the services provided.
+  - They will also be able to see our firm's values in this section.
+This ought to persuade the user to think about picking us for a tour.

 ![Three Reasons](https://i.imgur.com/AVvzNo2.png)

 - __Discover our Possibilities section__

-  - This section will allow the user to see exactly when the meetups will happen, where they will be located and how long the run will be in kilometers.
+ - This section will allow the user to know more deeply about each of the 5 tours offered by us.
-  - This section will be updated as these times change to keep the user up to date.
+ - This section contains banners to illustrate the tours, as well as their respective names and a brief description of the country in question.
+ - The names of each country are also clickable links that redirect the user to the respective gallery pages with media for each tour.

 ![Discover Possibilities](https://i.imgur.com/482FFd6.png)

 - __The Footer__

-  - The footer section includes links to the relevant social media sites for Love Running.
-The links will open to a new tab to allow easy navigation for the user.
+  - Links to the pertinent social media platforms are provided in the footer section.
+The links will open in a new tab for the user's convenience.
-  - The footer is valuable to the user as it encourages them to keep connected via social media
+  - The user benefits from the footer since it encourages them to stay engaged on social media.

 ![Footer](https://i.imgur.com/0ksIXGE.png)

 - __Gallery__

-  - The gallery will provide the user with supporting images to see what the meet ups look like.
+  - The gallery will provide the user with supporting images to see what the respective tour's cities look like.
   - This section is valuable to the user as they will be able to easily identify the types of events the organisation puts together.

 ![Gallery](https://github.com/lucyrush/readme-template/blob/master/media/love_running_gallery.png)